untitled

 Ending:

-As stated earlier, the Bio should not waste words.
+Remember, the bio should not waste words.
 For a new artist 1 page is sufficient to get the job done.
 For more experienced artists, a page and a half to two pages should be the maximum length.
 So, ending the Bio in a efficient way should be the aim; use another quote from a gatekeeper who supports the artist, or summarize the 2nd paragraph information, reminding the reader of current activities.

 -----